 It’s Free, and No Advertising!

-Ostinato SoundWorks offers a variety of Rock, Blues, Funk, World, and Latin Loop Packs, and more are on the way.
-Each loop in the pack contains original multi-track music and a transcription of the drum part featured in the loop.
+Ostinato SoundWorks offers a variety of loops in Rock, Blues, Funk, World, and Latin Loop Packs, as well as additional individual Loops in these and additional styles, including Country, Electronic, Pop and R&B. Each loop contains original multi-track music and a transcription of the drum part featured in the loop.
 The music was specifically composed to complement the drum part and get you into the groove!

-Hiring a drum instructor to come to your house for a private drum lesson could cost $40, $50, $60 or more, but each four-loop Loop Pack costs just $1.99!
+Hiring a drum instructor to come to your house for a private drum lesson could cost $40, $50, $60 or more, but each four-loop Loop Pack costs just $1.99, and single loops cost just $0.99!
 Learning the drums has never been so economical, easy, and fun!